Dinduks/dinduks.github.com/source/_posts/2012-11-21-simple-search-system-with-mongodb-and-scala.markdown

 If you need a search system for your web application, you can either roll your own, or use a system that does it for you, such as *elasticsearch*.
-I've recently had to choose, and the latter option was an overkill since I was looking for something simple.
+I've recently had to choose, and the second option was an overkill since I was looking for something simple.

-The aim was to allow searching for many entities: *users*, *songs* and few others.
+The main idea here is using an index collection, let's call it *searchresults*, that will be updated each time the *real* entities change, thanks to hooks implemented on the default create/update/delete tasks.
-For simplicty's sake, I'll stick to two: `User` and `Song`.
+*searchresults* will be the only collection to get queried, thus making requests simple and search results' retrieval fast.

-The main idea here is to use an index collection, *searchresults*, that will be updated each time *users* and *songs* change.
+### More in details

-*searchresults* will be the only collection to get queried, making requests simple, and search results' retrieval fast.
+I'll use two entities in my example: `User` and `Song`.

 The `SearchResult` model has 3 fields: